vikram9410/Document-Scanner-Project/README.md

     *  minimum diff coordinate is top right point
     *  maximum diff coordinate is bottom left point

-    Once we get our points we apply warp perspective and get a scanned image.
+    Once we got our points we apply warp perspective and get a scanned image.

+    Project made by Vikram Singh Rawat.

     ************       Thanks for reading      *************